Your Child Died, at times you feel totally lost

 You feel like your grief has a deadline.

-Everyone around you asks if you are ok and if you have moved on.
+People around you ask if you are ok and if you have “moved on.”

-When people say say, “I can’t even imagine,” although it’s nice and true, you kind of want to slap them because you are living the unimaginable.
+When people say say, “I can’t even imagine,” although it’s nice and true, you don’t even know what to say because you are living the unimaginable.

 Theodore Royal was born on February 15, 2019 and seemed perfectly healthy at birth.
 Three weeks later we found out he had a congenital heart disease and it flipped our world upside down.
 He spent eight weeks in two hospitals and had a successful surgery!
 We flew home together and everything went so smoothly.
 He came off all of his medications and weaned off the feeding tube.
 We even went on some family vacations and had a wonderful, but still careful summer together.
 He was a healthy happy baby until one beautiful and terrible August day…. he died.
 Read more here…

 Grief comes in waves, in tornadoes, hurricanes, in still air and any weather.
 On bright blessed days and in dark sacred nights.
 You may never know when its going to rush over you.
 In early grief you may get thrashed around by the storm and you may let it happen because its just too heavy, and thats ok.
 At some point you might start preparing for the next one, picking up the pieces, and understanding that when the next storm comes you will want to have the means to face the storm and maybe even prevent it from getting too huge.
 We are here for you in the storms and in the stillness.

 You can grieve however, whenever, and with whoever you choose.

 "The presence of the physical body isn't required for there to be love between two souls."